d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ## Basic Elements of Linear Regression

-Linear regresion, which dates to Gauss and Legendre, is perhaps the simplest, and by far the most popular approach to solving regression problems.
+Linear regression, which dates to Gauss and Legendre, is perhaps the simplest, and by far the most popular approach to solving regression problems.
 What makes linear regression *linear* is that